 Abu Dhabi is a truly magical place to be in December.
-National Day festivities are always a colourful and exciting way to kick of the month with the whole country painting itself in the national flag colours Red, Green, White & Black.
+National Day festivities are always a colourful and exciting way to kick off the month, with the whole country painting itself in the national flag colours of red, green, white & black.

-Next up, the Abu Dhabi Grand Prix at Yas Marina Circuit, then the festivities continue well into December as “Winter” is celebrated everywhere.
-Schools locally break up around mid-December and plenty of hotels and shopping malls can be found decking the halls, experience festive markets through to “winter wonderlands”.
+Schools locally break up early to mid-December, and plenty of hotels and shopping malls can be found decking the halls.
+You can experience festive markets as well as full-on “winter wonderlands”.

-A festive brunch in a nice hotel is an absolute must if you’re here over Christmas itself, or join in one of the many tree lighting ceremonies, Santa Chases, Carols in Desert or gingerbread house making classes across the city.
-Or for a much more traditional experience, a camel beauty pageant?
-You heard right, read on!!
+A festive brunch in a nice hotel is an absolute must if you’re here over Christmas itself, or you can join in one of the many tree-lighting ceremonies, Santa Chases, or gingerbread house-making classes across the city.

 In December, you should expect sea temperatures on average of 24.9°C (76.8°F).
 Maximum sea temperatures are expected of 27.4°C (79.3°F) through to a minimum of 22.5°C (74.4°F) by month-end.

 In general, you should expect mild, sunny days, but rainstorms are not out of the question in December.
 Whatever time of year you visit Abu Dhabi, you will still want a hat, sunscreen, and sunglasses – you can find our full packing list tips for Abu Dhabi here.

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

 - Commemoration Day – 1 December – a day of respect for those who lost their lives serving the UAE (Public Holiday).